robwdwd/ArborAPI/README.md

     ['type' => 'peer', 'value' => $arborID, 'binby' => false],
 ];

-// The last argument to the QueryXML build is for each class of traffic that should be retried (and displayed).
+// The last argument to the QueryXML build is for each class of traffic that should be
-// The array can contain: in, out, total, backbone and dropped. (see Arbor documentation for up-to-date class fields)
+// retried (and displayed).
+The array can contain: in, out, total, backbone and dropped.
+// See Arbor documentation for up-to-date class fields.
 //
 $queryXML = $this->buildQueryXML($filters, '7 days ago', 'now', 'bps', ['in', 'out', 'total']);

 // Build the graph, this time set the last argument 'detail' to true to get a detailed graph.
-Also set width to 800
-// and height to 150.
+// Also set width to 800 and height to 150.
 //
 $graphXML = $this->buildGraphXML('Peer traffic', 'bps', true, 800, 150);